Greenwood churches increasing security

 GREENWOOD, Ark.
-(KNWA) — Police are increasing security inside churches in Greenwood.
+(KFTA) — Police are increasing security inside churches in Greenwood.

 Officers with the Greenwood Police Department will now do a walkthrough while church is in service.